Breeders’ Cup Classic may feature Triple Crown race winners

 Besides Authentic, second to Swiss Skydiver in the Preakness, Baffert has Improbable and Maximum Security in the 1 1/4-mile Classic at Keeneland in Lexington, Kentucky.
 The Hall of Fame trainer has won the race a record three times.

+Baffert is glad horse racing is getting to stage its world championships in a year where sports have been turned upside down by the coronavirus.
+When the pandemic struck in mid-March, racing was shut down in hard-hit California.

+“It was looking so gloomy.
+I feel really fortunate that we got to reopen and this is happening,” Baffert said.
+“Don’t complain and just enjoy that we’re running.
+That’s one thing I learned from it.”

 Baffert is the all-time leader among trainers in Breeders’ Cup earnings with over $30 million.
+He’s currently under the microscope for multiple positive drug tests involving some of his horses, including filly Gamine, who is pre-entered in the $1 million Filly & Mare Sprint.

 The Classic field was among a total of 201 horses pre-entered Wednesday for the $28 million, 14-race world championships on Nov.
 6-7.

+“That’s the first logical choice,” trainer Ken McPeek said of the Distaff.
+“It isn’t a decision set in stone yet.
+We’re not going to rule out the other race.”

+McPeek said he likes his filly at the Classic distance of 1 1/4 miles and noted she would receive a break in the weights in that race.
+In the 1 1/8-mile Distaff, Monomoy Girl is expected to be the heavy favorite.

-Swiss Skydiver is also pre-entered in the Distaff, for which she is first preference to run against her own gender.
-Trained by Ken McPeek, she has five graded stakes wins at as many different tracks.
+Swiss Skydiver has five graded stakes wins at as many different tracks.
 She defeated males in the Preakness on Oct.
 3. If Swiss Skydiver runs in the Classic, she would try to become the first female to win the race since superstar Zenyatta did so 11 years ago.

+“She’s just a real tough filly.
+It seems every race she seems to keep coming at them stronger and stronger,” McPeek said.

 Tiz the Law won the Belmont, which opened this year’s reconfigured Triple Crown, and then finished second to Authentic in the Kentucky Derby for his lone defeat this year.